grantcolley/dotnetwhat/README.md

 >
 > Read [Task.Run vs Task.Factory.StartNew](https://devblogs.microsoft.com/pfxteam/task-run-vs-task-factory-startnew/)
 >
-> Task.Run in no way obsoletes Task.Factory.StartNew, but rather should simply be thought of as a quick way to use Task.Factory.StartNew without needing to specify a bunch of parameters.
-It’s a shortcut.
+> *...Task.Run in no way obsoletes Task.Factory.StartNew, but rather should simply be thought of as a quick way to use Task.Factory.StartNew without needing to specify a bunch of parameters.
+It’s a shortcut...*

 ```C#
         public void RunTask()